 Important: Per Viggle, you need to check into the live airing of a Streak or Quest show in order to qualify for it.
 You have to check in when it airs in your time zone (ie: no DVR’d check-ins, no later airings).
 If you check into a Streak or Quest show via DVR or a later airing, you may not qualify for the attached bonus, and Viggle will not give you a concession on that mistake.

 Commercial Bonus: Sometimes Viggle notes a commercial (or a set of commercials) that give a bonus for a check-in.
 Check into a commercial is a one-time bonus.
 It will not check into a show, or out of any show you’re currently checked into.
 It’s an instant confirm & bonus, the way Viggle MUSIC works.
 You get the bonus one-time for the duration of the offer.

-The 10 Minute rule is no longer valid.
+The 10 Minute rule is no longer valid, unless otherwise noted (eg: for special high point check-in bonuses like The Bachelorette, etc).
 That means you don’t have to be checked into a show for a minimum amount of time to get a bonus, or to qualify for a Streak or Quest.

 As long as you stay checked into a Bonus Badge show keeps you earning that X amount of extra bonus points.

 You can earn up to 4,000 points a day by watching videos on Wetpaint.
 That’s 200 videos @ +20 each.
 You can’t fast forward through the video, either.